Circuit-killer/fpga-usbserial/README.md

 # issues

-It doesn't enumerate (doesn't work at all) on some USB2.x ports.
+Sometimes it doesn't enumerate (doesn't work at all) on some USB ports.
-It doesn't work reliable (looses chars) on most USB3.x ports.